SriyaCodes/Job-Portal-Full-Stack/README.md

-# 💼 Job Portal - Fullstack Web Application
+# 💼 Talent Summit - Fullstack Job Portal Web Application

 A modern fullstack Job Portal where employers can post jobs and candidates can browse, apply, and track applications.
 This project uses **Clerk** for authentication, **Cloudinary** for media storage, and **MongoDB** as the database.